OnyekachiSamuel/PostIt-App/README.md

 postIt app is a simple application that allows friends and colleagues create groups for notifications purpose.
 With this app, members in a group can interact with each other by posting their messages in the group.
 - What are the steps on how to use the app?
- First, Sign up by creating a new account
+ First, Sign up by creating a new account.
- Once account is created, proceed to  create a group and add your prefered users to the group you created Then you can post message to the group you created for all members of the group.
+ Once account is created, proceed to  create a group and add your prefered users to the group you created.
+ Then you can post message to the group you created for all members of the group.

 ## CONTRIBUTING